FDA experts reveal the Covid-19 Vaccines are killing at least 2 people for every 1 life they save as they vote 16 – 2 against the approval of booster shots

 method to show your support

-Categories: Breaking News, Did You Know?, Latest News, The Expose Blog, World News
+Categories: Breaking News, Did You Know?, Latest News, Opinion Pages, The Expose Blog, World News